Stanley Thompson: Canadian private clubs

-Private clubs designed or redesigned by Thompson are the Ashburn Golf Club (Old Course) in Halifax, Nova Scotia, Dundas Valley Golf and Curling Club, the Capilano Golf and Country Club in West Vancouver, British Columbia, the Edmonton Country Club and the Royal Mayfair Golf Club in Edmonton, Alberta, Niakwa Country Club in Winnipeg, the Kawartha Golf and Country Club, the Peterborough Golf and Country club, the Oakdale Golf Club, Islington Golf Club and the St. George's Golf and Country Club in Toronto, the Westmount Golf and Country Club in Kitchener, Ontario, the Oshawa Golf Club in Oshawa, Ontario, Beach Grove Golf and Country Club near Windsor, Ontario, St. Thomas Golf and Country Club in Union, Ontario, Ladies' Golf Club of Toronto in Thornhill, Ontario, Muskoka Lakes Golf & Country Club in Port Carling, Ontario, the Cataraqui Golf and Country Club in Kingston, Ontario, Allendale Golf Course in Innisfil, Ontario and Big Bay Point Point Golf & Country Club in Innisfil, Ontario.
+Private clubs designed or redesigned by Thompson are the Ashburn Golf Club (Old Course) in Halifax, Nova Scotia, Dundas Valley Golf and Curling Club, the Capilano Golf and Country Club in West Vancouver, British Columbia, the Edmonton Country Club and the Royal Mayfair Golf Club in Edmonton, Alberta, Niakwa Country Club in Winnipeg, the Kawartha Golf and Country Club, the Peterborough Golf and Country club, the Oakdale Golf & Country Club (which named one of its three nines after him), Islington Golf Club and the St. George's Golf and Country Club in Toronto, the Westmount Golf and Country Club in Kitchener, Ontario, the Oshawa Golf Club in Oshawa, Ontario, Beach Grove Golf and Country Club near Windsor, Ontario, St. Thomas Golf and Country Club in Union, Ontario, Ladies' Golf Club of Toronto in Thornhill, Ontario, Summit Golf Club in Richmond Hill, Ontario, Muskoka Lakes Golf & Country Club in Port Carling, Ontario, the Cataraqui Golf and Country Club in Kingston, Ontario, Allendale Golf Course in Innisfil, Ontario and Big Bay Point Point Golf & Country Club in Innisfil, Ontario.